WRITER

 My essay “Anatomy of a Moustache” appears in Matthew Coniam’s excellent That’s Me, Groucho!
 The Solo Career of Groucho Marx.

-I've also written numerous articles and essays about theatre, musicals, the Marx Brothers, New York City history, and politics.
+I’ve written numerous articles and essays about theatre, musicals, the Marx Brothers, New York City history, and politics.
 You can find some of this on my Medium page.
 Also, this homage to Damon Runyon.
-I've contributed to Zelda magazineSpaz Comics, and other fine publications; and I've blogged about politics, comedy, and musical theatre.
+I’ve contributed to Zelda magazine, Spaz Comics, and other fine publications; and I’ve blogged about politics, comedy, and musical theatre.

 SONGWRITER

-My most recent lyric-writing credit is also my longest-gestating project -- my adaptation of the lost 1924 Marx Brothers musical I'll Say She Is.
-I spent years researching, adapting, and expanding Will B. Johnstone's original book and lyrics, and am responsible for roughly half the lyrics in the adaptation.
-Some of my I'll Say She Is lyrics, and a discussion of the songwriting challenges specific to that musical, can be found in my book Gimme a Thrill.
+My biggest lyric-writing credit, again, is the adaptation of I’ll Say She Is; I’m responsible for roughly half the lyrics.
+(The rest are original to Will B. Johnstone.)
+Some of my I’ll Say She Is lyrics, and a discussion of the songwriting challenges specific to that musical, can be found in my book Gimme a Thrill.
+I also wrote some of the lyrics which appear in the Marx Brothers graphic novel Giraffes on Horseback Salad.

-More: My "United Nations Song," featured in Travesties of 2012, is now a Vaudephone video, produced by and Trav S.D.
+More: My “United Nations Song,” featured in Travesties of 2012, is now a Vaudephone video, produced by and Trav S.D.
 Watch it here.
-(Watch the older "flag video" version here.)
-I've written songs for several children's musicals, as well as The Fourth Wall (with West Hyler) and The Men in Mabel's Life.
+(Watch the older “flag version” here.)
+I’ve written songs for several children’s musicals, as well as The Fourth Wall (with West Hyler) and The Men in Mabel’s Life.
 And Sisk and I have composed music for our pals Mel & El, with whom we shared a 2008 Backstage Bistro Award for Best Comedy Song.